jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Added a way to change password.

 **Thoughts** Ran into multiple issues when running check50, but eventually worked it all out!
 Now I'm 5/5 for both style and correctness!

+### Day 39: December 22, Sat

+**Today's Progress**: Ran checks, revised code and completed CS50 finance!

+**Thoughts** Yay!!

+### Day 40-41: December 24-25, Mon-Tue

+**Today's Progress**: Watched lecture on Javascript

+**Thoughts** Learned a bit of JS a while back, but it feels like the Python knowledge overwritten it in my mind, haha.
+It still seems familiar though, I would only need to code to bring it back!

+### Day 42: December 26, Wed

+**Today's Progress**: Watched Javascript shorts

+**Thoughts** I really like how CS50 shorts teaches you more about the subtopics (versus getting one of the Udemy courses - I feel like they don't explain it well enough.)